emma-ren/android-build/01-userdebug-eng-diff.md

 # Difference between userdebug user and eng

-'''
+'''Makefile
-# Build files and then package it into the rom formats
+//Build files and then package it into the rom formats .PHONY: droidcore
-.PHONY: droidcore
 droidcore: files \
     systemimage \